New Zealand Rugby

 All Blacks Haka

-The All Blacks are the jewel in the crown of NZ rugby - the national New Zealand rugby team.
+The All Blacks are the jewel in the crown of NZ rugby union - the national New Zealand rugby team.
 The name, of course, comes from the uniform - the team wears all black, apart from the small silver fern symbol on the New Zealand rugby shirt.
 The silver fern is a plant native to NZ and it has come to represent all of New Zealand's sporting endeavors.

 Women's Rugby